jeffleeismyhero/devise-ios-fork/README.md

 Simple, right?
 As you can see initializer takes two parameters:`type` and `fields`.
 First one is defining how your view controller will act and look.
 If you want to perform log in action, you should pass `DVSRetrieverTypeLogIn`.
 Using it with `DVSAccountRetrieverViewController` will automatically configure proceed button title and tap event to perform log in request.
 For sign up action you can use `DVSRetrieverTypeSignUp` type.

 `fields` is options parameter that defines which parts of view should be visible.
-For example, if you want to use simple form with only text fields and proceed button as your log in view, you should define `fields` like:
+For example, if you want to use simple form with only text fields and proceed button, you should define `fields` like:

 ```objc
 DVSAccountRetrieverFields logInFields = DVSAccountRetrieverFieldEmailAndPassword | DVSAccountRetrieverFieldProceedButton;